excalibur1234/pacui/README.md

 ### Start pacli without UI: Using Options
 For example, you want to display the **r**everse dependency **t**ree of a package.
-Please first note the marked letters "R" and "T" in pacli's corresponding option when starting pacli with UI.
-Now, type one of the three following choices into your terminal and press "ENTER". pacli does not care, whether you use upper or lower case letters as options or whether you use nonw, one or two dashes in front:
+Please first note the marked letters "R" and "T" in pacli's corresponding option when starting pacli with UI. pacli does not care, whether you use upper or lower case letters as options or whether you use none, one or two dashes in front.
+Now, type one of the four equivalent choices into your terminal and press "ENTER":
+- `pacli RT`
 - `pacli rt`
 - `pacli -rt`
 - `pacli --rt`

 This principle can be used with all of pacli's options.
-Here are some random examples:
+Here is another random example (of pacli's "Pacman Log" option):
+- `pacli LOG`
-- `pacli l`
+- `pacli -LOG`
-- `pacli -l`
+- `pacli --LOG`
 - `pacli log`
 - `pacli -log`
 - `pacli --log`